jasonlam604/StringizerLua/README.md

 ```

 ### Is Empty
-Check is string is empty including no whitespace
+Check is string empty including no whitespace

 Usage (has whitespace)
 ```